akshar-raaj/ramayanquiz/README.md

 Compare Redis with memcache and see if Redis in-built data structures provide an advantage compared to storing everything as JSON dump.

 Introduce an Analytical database to perform analytical queries which can generate reports.

+Implement websocket so that any new question added starts showing up immediately.

+Add ML to predict the kanda and difficulty for a question

+Implement suggestions and question recommendations based on earlier questions attempted.